Intellmax/Travel-modelling/README.md

 # Travel-modelling
-Clusterization model and supervised models for classification
+Clusterization model and supervised models for classification data with travel searches of users